sofa-framework/doc/components/mapping/linear/skinningmapping.md

 <!-- generate_doc -->
 # SkinningMapping

-skin a model from a set of rigid dofs
+Skin a model from a set of rigid DOFs.

 ## Rigid3d,Vec3d